 CIS 111 WORD PROCESSING SOFTWARE APPLICATIONS (3T) 3 credits This course provides students with hands-on experience using word processing software.
 Students will develop skills common to most word processing software by developing a wide variety of documents.
 Emphasis is on planning, developing, and editing functions associated with word processing.
-(Formerly CIS 197U)

-SPREADSHEET SOFTWARE CIS 113 APPLICATIONS (3T) 3 credits This course provides students with hands-on experience using spreadsheet software.
-Students will develop skills common to most spreadsheet software by developing a wide variety of spreadsheets.
+CIS 113 SPREADSHEET SOFTWARE APPLICATIONS (3T) 3 credits This course provides students with hands-on experience using spreadsheet software.
+Students will develop skills common to most spreadsheet software by develskills common to most spreadsheet software by developing a wide variety of spreadsheets.
 Emphasis is on planning, developing, and editing functions associated with spreadsheets.
-(Formerly CIS 197X)

-CIS 115 PRESENTATION GRAPHICS SOFTWARE APPLICATIONS (3T) 3 credits
+CIS 115 PRESENTATION GRAPHICS SOFTWARE APPLICATIONS (3T) 3 credits This source provides students with hands on even

 This course provides students with hands-on experience using presentation graphics software.
 Students will develop skills common to most presentation graphics software by developing a wide variety of presentations.
 Emphasis is on planning, developing, and editing functions associated with presentations.
-(Formerly CIS 197Z)